tyler-le/color-palette-finder/README.md

 ## Features

-- Simple and intuitive UI
+- Simple and intuitive UI that displays the HEX code of each color
 - Automatically detects all colors used in a webpage, including those defined in CSS files
 - Supports RGB and HSL color formats, and converts them to HEX format for easy copying
 - Click on a color to copy its HEX code to your clipboard
-- Hover over a color to see its HEX code

 ## Installation